geo-ant/blog/_posts/2026-04-30-making-sense-of-mvp.md

 in general".
 I've finally figured out what bothers me about it so much.
 I'll argue that the underlying mental model is at best not helpful and at worst actively misleading for product development, despite the article making a couple of excellent points and presenting great examples.
-Vertical slices are a better mental model already hidden in Kniberg's own examples and prose.
+Hiding in Kniberg's own text and examples is a better mental model: vertical slices.

 Let's remind ourselves of the (in)famous image quickly before we go further.